Skip to content

 #4 Cost to Feature Differences

 Keeping in mind the cost, using a TV as a Computer monitor seems cheaper.
-For under 15000 INR, you can get a 32-inch LED tv whereas a computer monitor will be around 18 to 24 inches.
+For under 15000 INR, you can get a Samsung 32-inch LED HD Ready TV whereas a computer monitor will be around 18 to 24 inches.
 That’s where 2 years ago, I made the wrong decision!

 For a casual user who will see the cost-to-feature ratio, a TV will make more sense.
 It will be bigger, have a better image and video quality, vibrant colors, a good viewing angle, and native app support to OTT platforms at a lower price than a smaller computer monitor.